-As well as providing a natural defensive position, the cliffside location also protects the town from the worst of the northern cold with the rock face soaking up the southern sun and giving La Roque-Gageac an unusual micro climate.
+As well as providing a natural defensive position, the cliffside location also protects the town from the worst of the northern cold with the rock face soaking up the southern sun and giving La Roque-Gageac an unusual microclimate.
 In the 1970s, gardener Gerard Dorin exploited this fact and created a jardin exotique (exotic garden) by the village’s small Romanesque church.
 The garden has no boundary and the exotic plantings now stretch across the village.
 Expect canopies of palm fronds and banana leaves shading narrow passageways, and figs, passion fruit, olives, lemons, oranges and pomegranates hanging off branches as you stroll by.
-Hibiscus, bougainvillea and oleander provide splashes of summer among the ochre-toned buildings and stone-tiled roofs.
+Hibiscus, bougainvillea and oleander provide splashes of summer among the ocher-toned buildings and stone-tiled roofs.

 For further garden exploration, the nearby Jardins de Marqueyssac (just to the west of the village) stretch out across a rocky bluff and include manicured box hedges, intricate topiary, panoramic viewpoints and even a via ferrata.
 On Thursday nights in July and August the gardens are lit by candlelight and host a light and sound show.